InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 #### Via safeFrames

 When safeFrames are used to proxy API requests no changes are required for the CMP or the vendor.
 SafeFrame implementations should either allow post messages or implement a proxy `tcfapi()` interface for a caller script within a sandbox that would otherwise be blocked.
 This proxy interface internally uses the safeFrame messaging protocol to interface with the full CMP implementation of the API on the publisher's top frame and proxies responses back to the sandboxed caller.
-If allowing postMessage, vendors will not be required to accomodate any special protocols; they will simply use the [postMessage method without safeFrame](#without-safeframes-using-postmessage).
+If allowing postMessage, vendors will not be required to accommodate any special protocols; they will simply use the [postMessage method without safeFrame](#without-safeframes-using-postmessage).

 If not allowing or blocking postMessage and, therefore, implementing the proxy method, vendors will see a local-to-the-sandboxed-iframe-scope `__tcfapi()` proxy method that must behave the same as the asynchronous CMP `__tcfapi()` full-implementation method on the publisher’s top frame.

 #### Without safeFrames, using postMessage

 The [`window.postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) method may be used from a child iframe to make requests from a parent or any ancestor frame's CMP API.
-To locate an ancestor frame capable of responding to `postMessage()` CMP API calls search for an ancestor frame that has a child frame named `'__tcfapiLocator'` (see [sample code](#is-there-a-sample-iframe-script-call-to-the-cmp-api)).
+To locate an ancestor frame capable of responding to `postMessage()` CMP API calls, search for an ancestor frame that has a child frame named `'__tcfapiLocator'` (see [sample code](#is-there-a-sample-iframe-script-call-to-the-cmp-api)).

 CMPs shall create an event listener to handle `postMessage` requests via the [CMP “stub” API script](#how-does-the-cmp-stub-api-work) so that `postMessage` events can be queued and processed by the full-implementation of the CMP API as soon as it is initialized.

 **Sent Message**

 The sent message shall follow the form outlined below.
 The command, parameter and version object properties correspond to their namesake parameters defined as method argument parameters for `__tcfapi()` method.
-The “sent message” also requires a unique callId property to help match the request with a response
+The “sent message” also requires a unique callId property to help match the request with a response.

 ```javascript
 {